 The Polish regulations provide that a pre-procedure is required, which consists of exchanging proofs and statements in writing between the parties until the court considers there is enough evidence to judge the case.

-Both parties will be summoned to a court hearing where the judge will analyze the proofs given by both parties, will hear the statements and, in accordance to the law’s provisions, the court will schedule a date to publish the decision.
+Both parties will be summoned to a court hearing where the judge will analyze the proofs given by both parties, will hear the statements, and, in accordance with the law’s provisions, the court will schedule a date to publish the decision.
 Both creditor and debtor will be informed in writing about the Court’s decision.

 The court costs are charged by three categories: flat rate fees, proportional fees, and basic fees, depending on each action involved in the entire procedure.
 All the fees must be paid in advance for each step of the proceeding by the party who starts the action.

 When the Court’s decision is taken in the creditor’s favor, all the court costs are charged to the debtor and are added to the initial claim.

 The injunction and the writ proceedings usually take between two and four months, while the trial procedure can last for 12 months or more, depending on the complexity of the case and the court’s availability.